Twenty-year terror war leaves U.S. military struggling to meet new challenges

-The U.S. military is too small to do the jobs it is being assigned and burdened with aging equipment that has been worn out from two decades of fighting in Iraq and Afghanistan.
-It is probably capable of meeting the demands of a single major regional conflict, but would be hard-pressed to fight a multi-front war against combined adversaries.
+The U.S. military is too small to do the jobs it is being assigned and is burdened with equipment that has been worn out from two decades of fighting in Iraq and Afghanistan.
+It can probably meet the demands of a single major regional conflict, but it would be hard-pressed to fight a multifront war against combined adversaries.

-That’s the bottom line of the latest comprehensive review of the strength of the country’s armed forces, put out annually by the Heritage Foundation.
-At almost 600 pages, the 2022 Index of U.S. Military Strength offers a grim analysis of where America’s armed forces stand today as aggressive rivals like China and Russia continue rebuilding their own forces at a breakneck pace.
+That’s the bottom line of the latest comprehensive review of the strength of the country’s armed forces, which The Heritage Foundation releases annually.
+At almost 600 pages, the 2022 Index of U.S. Military Strength offers a stark analysis of where the nation’s armed forces stand as aggressive rivals such as China and Russia rebuild their forces at a breakneck pace.

-The latest index is also the first measure of U.S. military strength since President Biden took office in January, and Mr. Biden inherits a military service facing some harsh grades.
+The latest index is the first measure of U.S. military strength since President Biden took office in January, and Mr. Biden inherits a military service facing some harsh grades.

-“As currently postured, the U.S. military continues to be only marginally able to meet the demands of defending America’s vital national interests,” the report concludes, with many of the trends in the individual branches of the military heading in the wrong direction.
+“As currently postured, the U.S. military continues to be only marginally able to meet the demands of defending America’s vital national interests,” the report concludes, with many of the trends in the individual branches heading in the wrong direction.

-The 2021 survey from the conservative think tank rated the overall readiness and capabilities of the Air Force and the new Space Force as “weak,” while the Army was judged “marginal” and the Navy “marginal trending to weak.”
+The survey from the conservative think tank rated the overall readiness and capabilities of the Air Force and the new Space Force as “weak.”
+The Army was judged as “marginal” and the Navy as “marginal trending to weak.”
 Only the Marine Corps and the nation’s nuclear arsenal deterrent were graded as “strong.”

 “We believe the nature of the threat is high.
 Our competitors are making serious investments in these capabilities and we are lagging in some critical areas,” said Dakota Wood, a senior research fellow for defense programs at The Heritage Foundation and editor of its annual military strength index.

-“We are behind and we need more funding,” he added.
+“We are behind, and we need more funding,” he added.

-The U.S. military “is getting older faster than it is getting modern,” Retired Army Lt.
-Gen. Tom Spoehr, director of Heritage’s Center for National Defense, said.
+The U.S. military “is getting older faster than it is getting modern,” said retired Army Lt.
+Gen. Tom Spoehr, director of the foundation’s Center for National Defense.
 “The decline of America’s military hard power threatens the ability to defend the homeland from attack and to protect its interests abroad.”

-The Army received a “marginal” rating because its aging equipment isn’t keeping pace with the need to modernize as it re-orients to face the “great power” challenge of traditional nation-state rivals such as China and Russia.
-The news isn’t all bad, however: While the force is about 40% smaller than it should be, Heritage Foundation analysts said 18 of its current 31 active-duty brigade combat teams are at the highest state of readiness.
+The Army received a “marginal” rating because its aging equipment isn’t keeping pace with the need to modernize as it reorients to face the “great power” challenge of traditional nation-state rivals such as China and Russia.

+The news isn’t all bad.
+Although the force is about 40% smaller than it should be, Heritage Foundation analysts said 18 of the Army’s 31 active-duty brigade combat teams are at the highest state of readiness.

 “The Army knows what it needs to do, but it struggles with adequate funding for its programs,” said Mr. Wood, a retired Marine Corps lieutenant colonel.

-Alabama Rep. Mike Rogers, the ranking Republican on the House Armed Services Committee, said the release of the military strength index could not have come at a better time, with the Pentagon still reeling from the ignominious endgame of the 20-year combat mission in Afghanistan.
+Rep. Mike Rogers of Alabama, the top Republican on the House Armed Services Committee, said the release of the military strength index could not have come at a better time, with the Pentagon reeling from the ignominious endgame of the 20-year combat mission in Afghanistan.

 “What we saw in Afghanistan last August was a disaster,” Mr. Rogers said.
 “The decisions made by the civilian leadership of this administration resulted in the deaths of 13 service members.
 President Biden has accepted no responsibility nor held anyone responsible for that disaster.”

-Mr. Rogers also expressed deep skepticism over the Defense Department’s claims that the U.S. has the ability to conduct “over the horizon” missions to keep tabs on any terrorist threat inside Afghanistan.
+Mr. Rogers expressed deep skepticism of the Defense Department’s claims that the U.S. can conduct “over the horizon” missions to respond to any terrorist threat inside Afghanistan.

 “Two over-the-horizon strikes in August were failures.
 Our human intelligence capability is gone.
-The ability to find a target, track that target, and execute a successful strike is severely limited,” Mr. Rogers said.
+The ability to find a target, track that target and execute a successful strike is severely limited,” Mr. Rogers said.

-China’s Communist leadership has likely analyzed the U.S. chaotic pullout from Afghanistan and found it instructive, he said.
+China’s communist leadership has likely found the chaotic U.S. pullout from Afghanistan instructive, he said.

 “We know [China] is constantly studying our actions and looking for weaknesses.
 They may rightly assume that this president does not want to confront the growing threat from China,” Mr. Rogers said.

-Saying that Beijing is in the middle of an “unprecedented” military modernization program, Mr. Rogers said he fears Beijing may have surpassed the U.S. in many advanced technologies like artificial intelligence and quantum computing.
+Noting that China is undertaking an unprecedented military modernization program, Mr. Rogers said he fears Beijing may have surpassed the U.S. in many advanced technologies, such as artificial intelligence and quantum computing.

 “We know they’ve done so with hypersonics,” he said.
 “Meanwhile, we’ve poured money into systems that won’t last minutes in a conflict with China.”